raspberrypilearning/scratch-cat-goes-skiing/en/step_6.md

 The obstacle always appears in the same place on the screen, to make the game more challenging the obstacles should appeared in a different random position every time.

-+ Can you add the code to create a random `x`{:class="blockmotion"} position, which is used when the sprite appears and when it is moved to the top of the screen?
++ Can you add the code to create a random `x`{:class="blockmotion"} position, which is used when the obstacle appears and when it is moved to the top of the screen?

 [[[generic-scratch-add-variable]]]